Books & Guides

 A single parent reading on the sofa with two children leaning in under warm lamp light

-BY HANNAH REEVE · PUBLISHED 17.06.2026 · REVIEWED FOR ACCURACY · 8 MIN READ
+BY MEI LIN FOSTER · PUBLISHED 17.06.2026 · REVIEWED FOR ACCURACY · 8 MIN READ

 In this guide

-1. The five worth keeping
+1. The books worth keeping

 2. The calendar that ends the arguments